 Rather than going to trial, SMS eventually reached a settlement with Leticia in 2012 that included changes to the company’s sexual harassment practices to help employees report abuses.
 Now the company must post flyers with their human resource hotline in all its workplaces, as well as hold yearly sexual harassment training for all of its employees.
 Previously, this training was unavailable to most employees and optional for managers like Gonzalez.
 Hopefully these policy changes can prevent horrors like those Leticia endured from happening to others.

 For Leticia, the road to personal recovery may be long, but she continues to move forward with the support of her family.
+We worked with the Immigration Law Center to help Leticia obtain her U-Visa.
 She now works for another custodial subcontractor in Minnesota.
 She was recently awarded the National Employment Lawyers Association’s Courageous Plaintiff award for her bravery in coming forward.

 Unfortunately, the abuse Leticia endured is not unique.
 Recently, PBS’s produced a documentary about sexual assault and custodial jobs.
 Leticia and Gender Justice attorney Christy Hall are both featured in the documentary, which investigates a series of cases across the country.
 This coverage makes clear that the risk of assault is an issue faced by women in custodial services nationwide.